-All BCIA registrants must exercise integrity, competence, and objectivity in their professional conduct at all times and must:
+BCIA Registrants must exercise integrity, competence, and objectivity in their professional conduct at all times and:

-- Hold paramount the safety, health and welfare of the public, including the protection of the environment and the promotion of health and safety in the workplace;
+- Hold paramount the safety, health, and welfare of the public, including the protection of the environment and natural resources and the promotion of health and safety in the workplace;

-- Practice only in those areas of practice where their training, education, experience and ability make the registrant professionally competent;
+- Practice only in those areas of practice that correspond with their professional training, education, experience, and ability;

-- Have regard for the common law, relevant federal and provincial legislation and regulations, BCIA Bylaws, sound scientific principles, recognized standards of practice and policies relevant to the practice of agrology;
+- Have close regard for the law, relevant federal and provincial legislation and regulations, BCIA Bylaws, sound scientific principles, recognized standards of practice, and policies pertinent to the practice of agrology;

-- Maintain competence in relevant specializations, including but not limited to active participation in continuing education and technical upgrading to ensure knowledge of advances in regulated practice and relevant science.;
+- Maintain competence in relevant specializations, including, but not limited to, active participation in professional development, i.e., continuing education and events;

-- Provide accurate information in respect of qualifications and experience;
+- Provide accurate information about qualifications and experience;

-- Provide professional opinions that distinguish between facts, assumptions and opinions;
+- Provide professional reports that distinguish between facts, assumptions, and opinions;

-- Avoid situations and circumstances in which there is a real or perceived conflict of interest and ensure conflicts of interest, including perceived conflicts of interest, are properly disclosed and necessary measures are taken so a conflict of interest does not bias decisions or recommendations;
+- Avoid situations and circumstances in which there is a real or perceived conflict of interest, and ensure that conflicts of interest, including those perceived, are adequately disclosed and that necessary measures are taken to prevent a conflict of interest;

-- Maintain the confidentiality of all information concerning the business and affairs of the client and employer acquired in the course of the professional relationship, and must not divulge any such information unless disclosure is expressly authorized by the client or employer or is required by law or by the duty to report outlined in Paragraph 11 below;
+- Respect confidentiality agreements regarding the business affairs of the clients and employers, and not divulge any such information unless disclosure is expressly authorized by the client or employer or is required by law or by the Duty to Report outlined in Paragraph 11 below;

-- Abstain from making unwarranted, undignified and misrepresentative statements in public about other registrants, BCIA, or registrants of other professional bodies and must ensure their communications with other Registrants and other professionals are characterized by respect, courtesy, honesty and good faith;
+- Abstain from making unwarranted, undignified, and misrepresentative statements about BCIA, its Registrants, or other professionals and their associations, and ensure communications are characterized by respect, courtesy, honesty, and good faith;

-- Duty to Report - If the Registrant, on reasonable and probable grounds, believes that the continued practice of a regulated practice by another registrant or other person, including firms and employers, might pose a risk of significant harm to the environment or to the health or safety of the public or a group of people, must report the concern in writing to the CEO/Registrar of BCIA and, if applicable, any other appropriate authority or professional regulatory body;
+- Duty to Report - If the Registrant, on reasonable and probable grounds, believes that the continued practice of a regulated practice by another Registrant or other person, including firms and employers, might pose a risk of significant harm to the environment or the health or safety of the public or a group of people, must report the concern in writing to the CEO/Registrar of BCIA and, if applicable, any other appropriate authority or professional regulatory body;

-- Present clearly to employers and clients the possible consequences if professional decisions or judgments are overruled or disregarded;
+- Ensure employers and clients are aware of the potential consequences should professional decisions or judgments are overruled or disregarded;

-- Clearly identify each registrant who has contributed professional work, including recommendations, reports, statements or opinions;
+- Appropriately credit each Registrant who has contributed to professional work, including recommendations, reports, statements, or opinions;

-- Undertake work and documentation with due diligence and in accordance with any guidance developed to standardize professional documentation for the profession of agrology;
+- Undertake work and documentation with due diligence and follow any guidance developed to standardize professional documentation for the profession of agrology;

-- Abide by any additional ethical principles and directives as determined by the Lieutenant Governor in Council from time to time.
+- Abide by any other ethical principles and directives as determined by the Lieutenant Governor of British Columbia.